Krishnarjuna Yudham: Critical response

-The film received mixed negative reviews from critics.
+The film received mixed reviews from critics.
 Neeshita Nyayapati, from Times of India rated the film 2.5/5 and wrote 'Walking away from the film, the only memories that one takes back happy is the vision of Nani dancing to ‘Dhaari Choodu’ with childish abandon, the humorous scenes that elevate the first half and the fact that his friend spells Riya's name as Royya.
 For a film that touches the subject of human trafficking, it sure bombs at making a point.'

-Sangeetha Devi Dundoo from The Hindu, while praising the acting performance of Nani as Krishna and the picturization of Dhaari Choodu song, also wrote, 'on the whole, Krishnarjuna Yuddham doesn’t get its rhythm right.
+Sangeetha Devi Dundoo from The Hindu, while praising the acting performance of Nani as Krishna and the picturization of Dhaari Choodu song, also wrote, 'on the whole, Krishnarjuna Yuddham doesn't get its rhythm right.
 There was a time, not long ago, when Nani's name was associated with films that stood out from the clutter.
 This one had the potential to be a fusion of global and local music, the way Arjun wanted it to be, but ends up a mess'.